San Francisco and Alameda Railroad: Construction

-System construction began in 1864 on a wharf and railroad station (Alameda Terminal) at the foot of Pacific Avenue in Alameda and a railroad from there along Pacific Ave. to 4th St., private right-of-way to 5th St., Linnet St. (later Railroad Ave., then Lincoln Ave.) to Alameda station at Park St. with a few intermediate stations including Mastick, east of 8th St., and Encinal, east of Grand St., named after the neighborhood, but also known as Fasskings after the nearby entertainment pavilion.
+System construction began in 1864 on a wharf and railroad station (Alameda Terminal) at the foot of Pacific Avenue in Alameda and a railroad from there along Pacific Avenue to 4th Street, private right-of-way to 5th Street, Linnet Street (later Railroad Avenue, then Lincoln Avenue) to Alameda station at Park Street with a few intermediate stations including Mastick, east of 8th Street, and Encinal, east of Grand Street, named after the neighborhood, but also known as Fasskings after the nearby entertainment pavilion.
 Service began later that year.

-Construction continued via private right-of-way between the Oakland Estuary and San Leandro Bay, (Alameda was then a peninsula rather than an island) to stations named Fruit Vale (later renamed Fernside) at Fernside Blvd. and Pearl St. near the present Fruitvale Bridge, to Simpson's (later renamed Melrose) near the present 48th Ave. and then, turning southeastward, to Fitch's (later named Fitchburg) near the present 77th Ave., to Jones (later Elmhurst) near the present 98th Ave. to the Bay side of San Leandro near Davis St.
+Construction continued via private right-of-way between the Oakland Estuary and San Leandro Bay, (Alameda was then a peninsula rather than an island) to stations named Fruit Vale (later renamed Fernside) at Fernside Boulevard and Pearl Street near the present Fruitvale Bridge, to Simpson's (later renamed Melrose) near the present 48th Avenue and then, turning southeastward, to Fitch's (later named Fitchburg) near the present 77th Avenue, to Jones (later Elmhurst) near the present 98th Avenue to the Bay side of San Leandro near Davis Street.

-At San Leandro, the track turned sharply left (heading east) there onto Ward (now West Estudillo) St. to the SF&A San Leandro station at the intersection with the county road (now East 14th St).
-The track then turned sharply to the right to follow the county road southward (now East 14th St. in San Leandro, and Mission Blvd. in Hayward).
-Near Hayward, the track angled to the right on private right-of-way to A St. and Watkins St., following Watkins St. to D St. where a station was built.
+At San Leandro, the track turned sharply left (heading east) there onto Ward (now West Estudillo) Street to the SF&A San Leandro station at the intersection with the county road (now East 14th Street).
+The track then turned sharply to the right to follow the county road southward (now East 14th Street in San Leandro, and Mission Boulevard in Hayward).
+Near Hayward, the track angled to the right on private right-of-way to A Street and Watkins Street, following Watkins Street to D Street where a station was built.
 Service to Hayward started in 1865.
 There were five trips daily, linking Hayward to San Francisco, and made commuting for Hayward area residents a viable option for the first time.
 But with only 30 homes in Hayward at that time, it was not profitable.